API Call Sample

 Active Processes Fills a list view with all running Windows processes.
 The emphasis is on how to use a Win32 callback function, EnumWindows, by using a delegate.

-Active Windows Fills acontrol with all active windows, by filtering the results of the callback function, EnumWindows, using the Win32 API.
-In this example EnumWindows is defined using the class instead of the to contrast the difference between using the two methods.
+Active Windows Fills a ListBox control with all active windows, by filtering the results of the callback function, EnumWindows, using the Win32 API.
+In this example EnumWindows is defined using the DllImportAttribute class instead of the Declare Statement to contrast the difference between using the two methods.

 Show Window Allows the user to type a window caption and/or class name and bring the window to the foreground.
 This example emphasizes overloading multiple types of parameters to one Win32 API function to allow passing different types of variables to the function.